-I use soap to wash my hands (but not by every hand washing) and during my evening shower to body parts that really need freshening.
+I use soap to wash my hands (but not by every hand washing) and during my evening shower to wash body parts that really need freshening.
 I let the natural layer of fat and other substances stay on the rest of my skin, only washing it with water.
 Removing this layer makes it impossible for our skin to produce vitamin D. (I’ve written about it also in the article about homemade sunscreen and natural sun protection).

 It’s nice when things, like your minimalist toiletries, are multi-purpose.